CallumBoase/knack-api-helper/README.md

 1. **Upload the file/image to Knack servers.** After uploading, the response will contain a file ID such as `675fafbf3cfc88031b154795`.
 2. **Create or update a Knack record**, using the ID of the file/image field as the value for a file or image field.

-For more information, refer to the [Knack File/Image Uploads Documentation](https://docs.knack.com/docs/fileimage-uploads).
+For more information on how Knack handle file uploads, refer to the [Knack File/Image Uploads Documentation](https://docs.knack.com/docs/fileimage-uploads).

 Knack-api-helper requires this 2-step process but adds methods to make it easier.